michaelmonetized/Sonny-s-Shining/NOVEL.md

 The confetti fell like snow in a city that had forgotten what snow looked like.

-Sonny Tufts—two-time regional bowling champion, three-time heartbroken fool—watched the little paper diamonds catch the light of Bertie's Bustling Bubbles, the classiest dive on the wrong side of Vine.
+Sonny—two-time regional bowling champion, three-time heartbroken fool—watched the little paper diamonds catch the light of Bertie's Bustling Bubbles, the classiest dive on the wrong side of Vine.
 His fingers were wrapped around a champagne flute he couldn't afford, but tonight, he didn't care about money.

 Tonight, he had Lucy.

 She laughed at something he'd said—he couldn't even remember what—and her red curls bounced like they were keeping time with the band.
-The way the light caught her eyes made him forget every gutter ball he'd ever thrown, every trophy Kewpie Morgan had stolen from under his nose.
+The way the light caught her eyes made him forget every gutter ball he'd ever thrown, every trophy Kewpie had stolen from under his nose.

 "You know what I love about you, Sonny?"
 Lucy leaned in close, her perfume cutting through the cigar smoke and spilled bourbon.
 "You're not like the other bowlers."